KeAWang/importance-weighting-interpolating-classifiers/README.md

     sleep 1
 done
 ```

+# Tuning procedure:
+## Regular batch training
+TODO: Need to all use the same architecture.
+Right now binary cifiar experiments use ConvNet (no batch norm) and other image datasets use ResNet
+-All train for 200 epochs
+-All use only SGD + momentum (no weight decay)
+1. For ce loss models, fix the batch size (64), grid search the best LR
+2. For poly loss model, use the same batch size as reweighted model (64), grid search the best LR
+## Large batch training
+3. For ce loss model, fix the batch size (256), grid search the best LR
+4. For poly loss model, use the same batch size (256), grid search the best LR

+Do the above for waterbirds, celeba, binary cifar.
+(All binary classification)
+This gives a total of LR_grid x 2 x 2 x 3 = LR_grid x 12 models to train.

 # IGNORE EVERYTHING BELOW THIS (unless you want to learn the general template of the repo)

 <div align="center">